GabeScott/standard-works-vault/General Conference/1987 April - By Faith and Hope, All Things Are Fulfilled.md

 The little boy was trying to tell her something.
 She bent down to listen.
 Then, with tears showing on her thin, wrinkled face, the grandmother asked, “Could he please have another balloon?
 You see, his little sister died a few months ago, and he wanted her to have a balloon to play with, too!”

 As critical and judgmental as we often must be, as much as we will have to correct, as truly as we must face unpleasant realities all of our days, let us recognize and praise the thousands of beauties of life around us; the many wonderful examples of virtuous living; the strengths and the courage of so many souls; the exceptional talents and achievements of our family members, neighbors, and associates; the countless blessings that we have been given.
-As has been quoted by so many, but seems to fit well here, “Two men look out through the same bars: One sees the mud, and one the stars” (Frederick Langbridge, A Cluster of Quiet Thoughts, cited in The Oxford Dictionary of Quotations, 2d ed., London: Oxford Univ.
-Press, 1966, p.
+As has been quoted by so many, but seems to fit well here, “Two men look out through the same bars: One sees the mud, and one the stars” (Frederick Langbridge, *A Cluster of Quiet Thoughts,* cited in *The Oxford Dictionary of Quotations,* 2nd ed., London: Oxford University Press, 1966, p.
 310).

 And as the prophet Mormon taught us:

-“But charity [in this case, the charity in our thinking of and appreciation of others] is the pure love of Christ, and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him” (Moro.
-7:47).
+“But charity \[in this case, the charity in our thinking of and appreciation of others\] is the pure love of Christ, and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him” ([[Moroni 7.47|Moro.
+7:47]]).

 Remember, my brothers and sisters, particularly you young people, Christ came to lift us up, not put us down.
 I, with these great brethren on this stand, as a witness, invite you to come unto him.

 In the name of Jesus Christ, amen.